Mhaug80/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook will be used mainly for the Coursera IBM Data Science Prefoessional Certificate Capstone course
+This notebook will be used mainly for the Coursera IBM Data Science Professional Certificate Capstone course